 Ellen Zisholtz has mentored and taught students in her 10 years as Assistant Professor in Visual and Performing Arts, as Director of the I.P.
-Stanback Museum and Planetarium at South Carolina State University and in her work at New York and Rutgers Universities.
-The unique programs: trips to historic and cultural sites, workshops at museums in Art with a Conscience, exhibition design and hanging and social justice symposiums with civil rights heroes.
-Her students were the first to present at the national conference of the Association of African American Museums, where she was recently recognized for a Leadership Award for accomplishments with students.
+Stanback Museum and Planetarium at South Carolina State University, and in her work at New York and Rutgers Universities.
+The unique programs: trips to historic and cultural sites, workshops at museums in Art with a Conscience, exhibition design and hanging, and social justice symposiums with civil rights heroes.
+Her students were the first to present at the national conference of the Association of African American Museums, where she was recently recognized with a Leadership Award for accomplishments with students.
 Her students have been on the DC Host Committee for the dedication of the Martin Luther King, Jr. Memorial and the 50th Anniversary of Freedom Summer in Mississippi.

 Testimonials from South Carolina State University

 Your phenomenal work at South Carolina State University in transforming the Museum into one of the leading facilities in the South is a testament to your hard work and immense knowledge of museums.
 I was particularly impressed and pleased that you involved students in meaningful ways in the museum operations.
 Continue to advance the profession and perform the exceptional work that you do.
 Preserving and conveying our history and culture through museums enhances our knowledge base and ensures that future generations have an appreciation for our culture and history.